Closing the Divide

 We know oral health is critical to overall health, but the current health care model is not set up to support collaboration among providers.
 Integration is starting to occur through new approaches to training for both dental and medical providers, promotion of team-based care, and development of medical treatments for oral health problems.

-Join presenters who will share ideas and successful practices from across the United States.
-Network with like-minded professionals dedicated to providing the highest level of patient care.
+Closing the Divide brought together presenters to share ideas and successful practices from across the United States.

 Closing the Divide: Integrating Medical & Dental Health Care